ashtonw7/writing-with-no-purpose/posts/smoking.md

 title: "Sitting Can't Be the New Smoking—It Isn't Cool Enough"
 slug: 'smoking'
 author: 'Ashton Winters'
-quote: 'They say sitting is the new smoking.
-Whenever I take a seat, somebody tells me, “May as well just smoke a pack of Marlboro Reds.”'
+quote: "They say sitting is the new smoking.
+Whenever I take a seat, somebody tells me, 'May as well just smoke a pack of Marlboro Reds.'"
 date: '15 Nov 2023'
 ---